PhantomNut25/Exercises/README.md

-# GoExercises
+# Exercises
-Some dummy Go exercises
+Some dummy exercises